abinashprabakar/Assembly_Programming/ARM_Documentation/ARM_Document.md

 The RISC philosophy is implemented with four major design rules:

 		1. Instructions:
 			RISC processors have a reduced number of instruction classes.
-These classes provide simple opera		tions that can each execute in a single cycle.
+These classes provide simple operations that can each execute in a single cycle.

 		2. Pipelines:
 			A pipelining is the mechanism used by RISC processors to execute instructions, by speeding up